-- Time to repair is the time until the failure is no longer observable. - Can be hard to define.
+- Time to repair is the time until the failure is no longer observable. - Hard to define.
 Stuxnet caused problems for months.
 How does that impact availability? - Software can remain partially available more easily than hardware. - If code containing fault is executed, but system is able to recover, there was no failure.